 The provider, based in the British Virgin Islands, keeps no logs of any kind, ensuring no records of your online travels are available.
 A Bitcoin payment option keeps your payment info incognito.

-ExpressVPN’s fast connections are well protected with military-grade encryption and kill switch, IPv6 and DNS leak protections.
+ExpressVPN’s fast connections are well protected with military-grade 256-bit AES encryption and automatic kill switch, IPv6, and DNS leak protection.
 Thankfully, data caps and bandwidth limitations are not a part of the feature set.

 Indonesian users can make use of ExpressVPN’s impressive global server coverage.
 The provider has over 3,000 servers in 94 countries, including some stationed in Indonesia, providing access to Indonesia-centric content when you’re out of the country.

-Users of Android, iOS, macOS, Windows, Linux, Chromebook and Amazon Fire devices will find ready app support, and Safari, Firefox and Chrome users will find browser extensions are available.
+Users of Android, Android TV, iOS, macOS, Windows, Linux, Chromebook, and Amazon Fire devices will find ready app support, and Edge, Firefox, and Chrome users will find browser extensions are available.
+Recently updated router support protects all of your connected devices via a single point of access.

-Smart TV, game console and set-top streaming box fans can access content from out of country with the provider’s MediaStreamer DNS service.
-(However, it doesn’t encrypt your connection like the full VPN service does.)
+Smart TV, game console, and set-top streaming box fans can access content from out of the country with the provider’s MediaStreamer DNS service.
+(However, it doesn’t encrypt your connection as the full VPN service does.)

 - Fast connections